-February 7, 2021 — In Norse myth, the number 9, which can be inferred by multiplying three times three, is highly significant.
-An example is how Óðinn — who sacrificed himself, to himself — hung on the tree of life, Yggdrasill, for 9 days and nights until the secret of the runes was revealed to him.
+February 7, 2021 — In Norse myth, nine can be worked out by multiplying three times three, which is highly significant.
+Odin — who sacrificed himself, to himself — hung on the tree of life, Yggdrasill, for nine days and nights until the secret of the runes were revealed to him.

-33 is the most influential of all master numbers and resonates with the energies of honesty, inspiration, bravery, health, and blessings.
-A high level of sincere devotion makes the number 33 outstanding.
+Thirty-three can be worked out by multiplying nine by three and is often considered the most influential of all “master numbers” and resonates with honesty, inspiration, bravery, health, and blessings.
 Double-digit numbers are commonly referred to as “master numbers.”
-33 is a combination of two other master numbers, namely 11 and 22.
-Thus, 33 is a combination of the energetic attributes of 11 and 22 (11+22)=33.
-This is what makes 33 the most powerful number of them all.
+Thirty-three is a combination of two other master numbers, namely eleven and twenty-two.
+Thus, thirty-three is a combination of the energetic attributes of 11 and 22 (11+22)=33 — which makes it a powerful number indeed.

-- The three roots of the world-tree Yggdrasill, the World Tree, under which lie 3 sacred wells, 1 for each root.
-Those are the Urðarbrunnr (Well of Urd) which lie in Ásgarðr, Mímisbrunnr (Well of Mimir) that is located “among the frost giants”, and Hvergelmir that springs forth in Niflheim (the word Hvergelmir translates to “bobbling spring of water.”)
+- The three roots of the world-tree Yggdrasill, the World Tree, under which lie three sacred wells, one for each root.
+Those are the Urðarbrunnr (Well of Urd) which lie in Ásgarðr, Mímisbrunnr (Well of Mimir) that is located “among the frost giants” and is a stop on the way to Jotunheim, home of the giants.
+The third well is Hvergelmir which lies in Niflheim (the word Hvergelmir translates to “bobbling spring of water.”)

-- The three years without summer will herald the coming of Ragnarǫkkr (English: Ragnarok) that signals the end of the world — and the glorious rebirth and return of Baldr.
+- The three years without summer will herald the coming of Ragnarök that signals the end of the world — and the glorious rebirth and return of Baldr.

-- In Old Norse, the word for three is “þrír”.
+- In Old Norse, the word for three is “þrír” or “thrir”.